 It's a privilege to be a small part of a dearly-loved Australian icon, and the love begins behind the scenes.

-SDT: What's been a career highlight so far?
+IAH: What's been a career highlight so far?

 Rachael: Spending time working with young people in Katherine, NT writing a play Sugarland with Wayne Blair.

 More recently the segment I did on Play School with Luke Carroll about understanding racism was particularly powerful.
 I've known Luke for twenty years.
 He's a close friend and a wonderful human.
 I felt very proud to be part of an important moment in Australian kids TV history with someone I respect and love.